wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   probably broken.
 To fix this, you must convert your plugin to python3 or wait an available upgrade from the maintainer.

+* If you have setup a custom X.509 certificate for HTTPS (e.g. from Let's Encrypt), you have to update your config in ``/etc/xivo/custom/custom-certificate.yml``, according to the :ref:`updated documentation <https_certificate>`, namely for the config regarding ``websocketd``.

 17.15
 -----